 Our programs are designed to provide individualized treatment based on principles of social integration and normalization and provide residents with an opportunity to develop skills to live more independently in their community.

-Our Supported Living Program (SLP) provides supportive living services to older adolescents and young adults who are coping with intellectual and developmental differing abilities and other mental health challenges.
 The focus in these programs is to provide long-term residential support services and to develop individualized treatment plans.
-This program structure is a combination of four-bed group living, two-bed group living, and single-bed supported independent living.
+This program structure is a combination of six-bed, four-bed group living, two-bed group living, and single-bed supported independent living.

-The Supported Independent Living Program (SILP) is a long-term residential program that provides developmental activities and supportive services to clients who have the abilities and/or potential of moving beyond the supports of the program to live independently in their community.
+SILP is a long-term residential program that provides developmental activities and supportive services to clients who have the abilities and/or potential to live independently in their community.
 People living in this program are generally employable or continuing their educational pursuits.
 This program structure is a combination of four-bed group living, two-bed group living, and single-bed supported independent living.

 Group Home Program

-Our Group Home Program is a Regina-based program designed to assist clients with complex developmental needs.
-The highly structured program is divided into two parts: high intensity group homes and low intensity group homes.
+This program is designed to assist clients with complex developmental needs.
+The highly structured program is divided into two parts: high-intensity group homes and low-intensity group homes.
 The group home programs are based on a 24-hour model of treatment and supervision.